EU agrees to share airline passenger data with U.S

 In a testy and sometimes heated debate, parliamentarians from the Liberal grouping argued that the agreement undermined passengers' right to privacy and risked curtailing civil liberties for Europe's 500 million citizens.

-Those in favour, largely from the conservative majority in parliament, maintained that the agreement ensured adequate personal protection while improving security.
+Those in favor, largely from the conservative majority in parliament, maintained that the agreement ensured adequate personal protection while improving security.

 The European commissioner for home affairs, Cecilia Malmstrom, said the deal provided a stronger right to citizens' privacy as well as more legal certainty for airlines.